TJ

 Workshop Offerings

-Workshop registrations are first come first serve and participants are not guaranteed to get into the workshops that they want.
-Registration will open in early 2025 after the schedule has been released.
+Workshop registrations are first come first serve and participants are not guaranteed to get into all the workshops that they want.
+Registration will open in May of 2026 after the schedule has been released.

 Off-Pole Workshops: